AdrianRossouw/daemon-co-za/_posts/articles/2014-04-03-monkeys-and-microservices.md

 ### So bleeding edge it hurts

-What I find fascinating about them, is that __they currently only exist as a form of tribal knowledge__, which has been evolving out of hard-won experience by engineers with decades of experience building really complex enterprise level systems.
+What I find fascinating about them, is that __they currently only exist as a form of tribal knowledge__, which has been evolving out of hard-earned lessons by engineers with decades of experience building really complex enterprise level systems.

 Many of the ["seminal" writings](http://martinfowler.com/articles/microservices.html) on microservices, were only published in the last 3 weeks, for instance.
 They also